❯ parkerjones.dev

 Efficiency meter: ██████████████████████░░ 90.9%

-Six thousand commands, 24.5 million tokens saved — 90.9%.
-That's not a microbenchmark; that's my actual usage.
+Six thousand commands of my actual usage, 24.5 million tokens saved — 90.9%.
+That's not a vendor benchmark; it's my own rtk gain report.

 The hidden cost of agent tool output